Where are PID's District boundaries?

 Who can run for a position on the Board?

 Candidates for election to a Division must be a voter and resident of that Division at the time of filing for election, and must be a resident of that Division during the entire term.
-Persons may file for candidacy at the Butte County Elections Office, 25 County Center Drive, Oroville, California, during a 25-day period from the 113th through the 88th day prior to the November General Election, (which is approximately mid-July to early August).
+Persons may file for candidacy at the Butte County Elections Office, 155 Nelson Avenue, Oroville, California, during a 25-day period from the 113th through the 88th day prior to the November General Election, (which is approximately mid-July to early August).

 How do I find out who my representative is?